Effective Performance Appraisal Methods for HR Professionals

 Prioritizing Passive Candidates

-Organizations should pay close attention to passive job seekers, who often have the most sought-after skills, qualifications, and experience.
+Organizations should pay close attention to passive job seekers in sourcing candidates who often have the most sought-after skills, qualifications, and experience.
 This requires expanding outreach to industry organizations, leveraging alumni networks, approaching key influencers, and building relationships with potential future hires.

 Job Boards

-Here are some job boards of India and USA.
+Here are some job boards in India and the USA.

 Employee Branding

-Organizations should build an attractive employer brand and corporate culture to attract the best talent.
-An effective employer brand strategy provides an idea of what it’s like to work with an organization and what to expect from a role.
+Organizations should build an attractive employer brand and culture in attracting and sourcing candidates.
+An effective employer brand strategy provides an idea of what working with an organization is like and what to expect from a role.

 To save time and money, organizations should utilize candidate-sourcing software that can automate the process of sourcing, screening, and potentially onboarding candidates.